-- A. Rotary Actuator rack and pinion style design. - Rack, pinion, and shaft bearings are constantly lubricated by the hydraulic oil for extended life. - Body and caps are made of high quality ductile iron. - Pinion output shaft and racks are made of high tensile alloy steel. - The rotary actuator provides smooth motion throughout the lift cycle, which results in longer cart life with virtually no cart damage or abuse. - B. The BTL 208-20 lift unit measures as little as 6 5/16" thick from the back of the mainframe to the front of the lift saddle in the down position.
-The BTL lift unit also rotates underneath the hopper to allow for easy dumping of other containers without interference. - C. The BTL 208-20 faceplate is normally at 45 degrees in the dump position in order to completely eject all materials into the hopper. - D. The BTL 208-20 lift unit operates at a cycle time of 8 to 10 seconds for safe, fast, efficient service. - Note: Cycle time is controlled by flowrate, as flowrate increases, cycle time decreases.
-In order to avoid injury and maintain manufacturer's warranty never operate outside the cycle time listed above - E. Recommended flow rate is 2 to 2 1/2 GPM. - F. Hydraulic pressure requirements are as follows: - 2000 to 2500 PSI normal working pressure - 3000 PSI maximum pressure - G. BTL 208-20 lift units can be a bolt on type installation for easy, quick maintenance and less downtime. - H. All parts are manufactured and kept in stock at Bayne Machine Works, Inc. for fast response to customer requests. - I. Two (2) year limited warranty from date of delivery on all units and models when properly maintained and operated within the recommended cycle time.
+A. Rotary Actuator - rack and pinion style design.

+- Rack, pinion, and shaft bearings are constantly lubricated by the hydraulic oil for extended life. - Body and caps are made of high quality ductile iron. - Pinion output shaft and racks are made of high tensile alloy steel. - The rotary actuator provides smooth motion throughout the lift cycle, which results in longer cart life with virtually no cart damage or abuse. - B. The MBTL lift unit measures as little as 9 1/4" thick from the back of the mainframe to the front of the lift saddle in the down position.
+The MBTL lift unit also rotates underneath the hopper 45 degrees to allow for easy dumping of large commercial containers without interference. - C. The MBTL faceplate is normally at 45 degrees in the dump position in order to completely eject all materials into the hopper.
+The faceplate remains outside the hopper opening in the dump position, therefore preventing any interference with the sweep of the packer blade. - D. The MBTL lift unit operates at a cycle time of 6 to 8 seconds for safe, fast, efficient service.

+Cycle time is controlled by flowrate, as flowrate increases, cycle time decreases.
+In order to avoid injury and maintain manufacturer's warranty never operate outside the cycle time listed above

+- E. Recommended flow rate is 2 to 2 1/2 GPM. - F. Hydraulic pressure requirements are as follows: - 2000 to 2500 PSI normal working pressure - 3000 PSI maximum pressure - G.MBTL lift units can be a bolt on type installation for easy, quick maintenance and less downtime. - H. All parts are manufactured and kept in stock at Bayne Machine Works, Inc. for fast response to customer requests. - One (1) year limited warranty from date of delivery on all units and models when properly maintained and operated within the recommended cycle time.

 All lift units and parts are inspected by our Quality Control Department before shipment to insure that you always receive the highest quality available in the lift business.

-For more information, please contact us at 1/800/535-2671 or by fax at 1/864/458-7519.
+For more information, please contact us at 800.535.2671 or by fax at 864.458.7519.